jasonhuang1115/deadline_custom_event/SetNukePluginPath/Readme.txt

-This is a simple Deadline custom event.
+This is a simple Deadline custom event plugin.
 To use it, copy/paste the SetNukePluginPath folder (along with content inside) to your Deadline repo.
  (ex. \\network..\\DeadlineRepo10\custom\events\SetNukePluginPath)
 That's it.